alicebagoud/alicebagoud/README.md

 - 👋 Hi, I’m @alicebagoud
-- 👀 I’m interested in web developpment, crypto and others!
+- 👀 I’m interested in web developpment, trading and others!
-- 🌱 I’m currently learning how to use vue.js and working on a design of a project
+- 🌱 I’m currently learning how to use frameworks and working on a design of a project
 - 💞️ I’m looking to collaborate on html, css(sass) and javascript and frameworks (vue.js, react)
-- 📫 How to reach me: alicebagoud96@gmail.com or on instagram as alicebagoud96 :)
+- 📫 How to reach me: alicebagoud96@gmail.com

 --> To see more of my work, click here: https://codepen.io/aliceb96